rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 The sun, just over the horizon, seemed to move backwards and started to dip below the ocean.

 My arms and legs, now numb to the elbows and knees, flapped uselessly, wrenching my shoulders and hips.
-I would have cried out, but I was still screaming.
+I would have cried out, but I had never stopped screaming.

 As I spun to fall backwards I caught sight of a dark shape against the ground, tumbling as I was.
 It seemed to slow its fall, then start rising in my vision.